abhiSYSOUT/textchatapp/README.md

 # Spring Boot WebSocket Chat Application

 A real-time text chat application built with Spring Boot and WebSockets.
 It supports public group chat, one-to-one private messaging, and online user tracking.
+This has been developed using Antigravity from Google.

 ## Architecture